Charterhouse/charterhouse.github.io/_drafts/2016-07-26-blockstack.markdown

 	    "transaction_hash": "c7ec9f0312751d77591fae93f106fa086dab09f89e50159d6e4724d8c7630f16"
 	}

 The following command will let you know in more detail the status of your name registration order.
-It will stay in this state until 6 confirmations are completed in the bitcoin blockchain:
+It will stay in this state until 6 confirmations are completed in the bitcoin blockchain (you may notice some hashes and addresses are obfuscated from here on):

 	$ blockstack info